jquery-archive/plugins.jquery.com/README.md

 ### Transferring ownership of a plugin

-On occassion, a plugin will be transferred from one owner to another.
+On occasion, a plugin will be transferred from one owner to another.
 When this happens, you will need to verify that the transfer is legitimate.
 The request should come from the original owner, but in rare circumstances the request may come from the new owner and the original owner may not be reachable.